moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_intro.rst

 The goal of the Launchorz project is to provide powerful Win32 automation tools - automating repetitive tasks in any program you use.

-LnzScript is the language used by Launchorz.
-It is a version of JavaScript with many built-in functions.
-LnzScript differs from the traditional use of JavaScript - it does not run in a web browser,  and can interact with the filesystem.
+LnzScript, the language used by Launchorz, can be thought of as JavaScript with new built-in functions.
+LnzScript differs from the traditional use of JavaScript - it does not run in a web browser and can interact with the filesystem.
 However, standard JavaScript code and idioms can still be used, including prototype-based classes.

 Example of what Launchorz can do:
 	In the editor, type